At Sina Weibo's censorship hub, China's Little Brothers cleanse online chatter

-TIANJIN, China (Reuters) - In a modern office building on the outskirts of the Chinese city of Tianjin, rows of censors stare at computer screens.
+TIANJIN, China, Sept 12 (Reuters) - In a modern office building on the outskirts of the Chinese city of Tianjin, rows of censors stare at computer screens.
 Their mission: delete any post on Sina Weibo, China’s version of Twitter, deemed offensive or politically unacceptable.

 But the people behind the censorship of China’s most popular microblogging site are not ageing Communist Party apparatchiks.
 Instead, they are new college graduates.
 Ambivalent about deleting posts, they grumble loudly about the workload and pay.